exbotanical/zito.fyi/content/a-comprehensive-frontend-style-guide.md

 As for actual width, here's a [great article](https://javinpaul.medium.com/does-column-width-of-80-make-sense-in-2018-50c161fbdcf6) that points out the [archaic 80-column rule](https://en.wikipedia.org/wiki/Punched_card) is especially anachronistic and not exactly grounded in today's technologies.

 That said, I still stick with 80 characters.
-As you may have noticed, I just said "average monitor" moments ago without clarifying an exact or even approximate monitor size or resolution.
+As you may have noticed, I just said *average monitor* moments ago without clarifying an exact or even approximate monitor size or resolution.
 I kept it vague because statistics aside, I'm not going to presume what monitor size prevails across my team at work or peers online.

 You should discuss this rule with your peers to decide what works best.
 So long as your decided width accommodates the majority of monitors without the need for tons of scrolling, you're compliant with this guide.